-The School of Education has developed curricula leading to the baccalaureate in seven broad fields: child development and family studies, early childhood, elementary, middle level, secondary, physical, and special education.
-Although the number of credit hours required for graduation varies to some extent with the subject that the student prepares to teach, a minimum of 120 hours is required for any baccalaureate degree program in the School of Education.
+The School of Education, Human Performance, and Health has developed curricula leading to the baccalaureate in nine broad fields: child development and family studies, community health, exercise and sport science, early childhood, elementary, middle level, secondary, physical, and special education.
+Although the number of credit hours required for graduation varies to some extent with the subject that the student prepares to teach, a minimum of 120 hours is required for any baccalaureate degree program in the School of Education, Human Performance, and Health.
 Students are assigned an advisor with whom they should plan in advance their program of study for each semester or summer session.
-The School of Education reserves the right to change requirements and modify programs as necessary to fulfill national accreditation and state certification requirements.
+The School of Education, Human Performance, and Health reserves the right to change requirements and modify programs as necessary to fulfill national accreditation and state certification requirements.
 Students must periodically request updated information from the school.

 Child Development and Family Studies.
-The Child Development and Family Studies Program prepares students for professional work with young children between the ages of birth to six years.
+The Child Development and

+Family Studies Program prepares students for professional work with young children between the ages of birth to six years.
 Additionally, students are prepared to work with families from diverse cultural, ethnic, and socioeconomic backgrounds.
 Upon graduation, students will have opportunities to pursue positions as childcare practitioners in child development centers, family learning centers, as teachers in private school settings, Early Head Start and Head Start Programs as well as parent educators in learning centers.